-It tones up the muscles of the Lungs and hence the improves the function and drives out the respiratory disorders like Asthma and Bronchitis.
+It tones up the muscles of the Lungs and hence improves the function and drives out respiratory disorders like Asthma and Bronchitis.

 The Fish Pose gives a good stretch to the Cervical Region.
-As a result of this, Cervical Spontylitis.
-It boosts the functions of Thyroid and Thymus glands.
-Thus improves the immunity.
+As a result of this, Cervical Spondylitis.
+It boosts the functions of the Thyroid and Thymus glands.
+Thus improves immunity.

 Improves disorders of menopause and periods

 The regular practice of this posture helps in conditions like disorders of menopause and periods.